dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 Use a *2 1/8-inch Hole Saw Bit* to drill a hole for a deadbolt.
 Use a *1-inch Hole Saw Bit* to drill the holes needed for the bolt latch.

+Install 1x2 door stop trim on the inside of the doors to keep them from swinging through the frame.

 ## 9. Wall Felt

 ![](images/B09.svg)